Thirunaal: Production

 The film was first reported in November 2014, when Jiiva had agreed terms to work on a village-centric film directed by P. S. Ramnath, who had previously made Ambasamudram Ambani (2010).
-Nayanthara signed on to appear in the film in April 2015, while Srikanth Deva was confirmed as the film's music director.
+Nayanthara signed on to appear in the film in April 2015, collaborating with Jiiva for the second time after E (2006).
+Srikanth Deva was confirmed as the film's music director.
 The film began its first schedule in Kumbakonam in May 2015 at a grand Agraharam set.
 The films trailer was released on for Diwali.
 The shooting for the film was completed by the end of August 2015 and the post production work thereafter started.

 Soundtrack

 The music was composed by Srikanth Deva.
 The lyrics written by Muthu Vijayan.